HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 ## `fpGetPhysicalDeviceSurfacePresentModesKHR`

 In Vulkan, there are multiple ways images can be presented.
 We'll talk about the options later in this section, but for now, we need to figure out which are supported.
 We can use `fpGetPhysicalDeviceSurfacePresentModesKHR` to get the present modes as the name suggests.
-You can find documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkGetPhysicalDeviceSurfacePresentModesKHR) and the definition is the same as:
+The definition is the same as `vkGetPhysicalDeviceSurfacePresentModesKHR`.

+**Definition for `vkGetPhysicalDeviceSurfacePresentModesKHR`**:

 ```cpp
 VkResult vkGetPhysicalDeviceSurfacePresentModesKHR(